-No
+- □ No

-Yes, child or children with disability ----------------------------- ------------
+- □ Yes, child or children with disability

-☐ Yes, child or children without disability
+- □ Yes, child or children without disability

-☐ Yes, adult(s) with disability
+- □ Yes, adult(s) with disability

-☐ Yes, adult(s) without disability
+- □ Yes, adult(s) without disability

-☐ Prefer not to say
+- □ Prefer not to say

+Cultural Diversity

 DCA's Counting Culture guide suggests a range of different 'Core' and 'Additional' questions and response options organisations can use to measure and report on workforce cultural diversity.
 This approach recognises that many organisations have limited in-house resources and are constrained in the number and range of questions and response options they can use.

-As such, the guide lists questions priority order.
-This means that if your organisation only has space to ask two questions on cultural diversity, we suggest they be the first two Core Measures (and so on).
+The guide therefore lists questions priority order i.e. if your organisation only has space to ask 2 questions on cultural diversity, we suggest they be the first 2 'Core' Measures (and so on).